-Course numbering system descriptions

-MP Medical Physics

-MHP Medical Health Physics

-HP Health Physics

-MD Medical Dosimetry
+HP Health Physics MD Medical Dosimetry

 MHA Healthcare Administration

-LM Lifestyle Medicine
+LM Lifestyle Medicine GASTP Gastro-Physics

-GASTP Gastro-Physics

 NUT Nutrition

 ONC Oncology

 SCI Science

 BIOL Biology

 PHY Physics

 MATH Mathematics

-100-299 Associate level

-300-499 Bachelor level

-500-699 Graduate level

 GRADUATE LEVEL PROGRAMS

 Master of Science in Medical Physics

 The Medical Physicist's role is multi-faceted.
 The Medical Physicist works closely with Radiation Oncologists, Radiologists, Medical Dosimetrists, Radiation Therapists, X-ray Technicians, Nurses, and Regulators.
 The Medical Physicist works with radiation delivery devices, imaging devices, and the software associated with both of these units.
 Medical Physicists ensure that all radiation equipment is safe for patient use.
 The main objectives of this program are to provide education and clinical training for graduate students and to prepare them for careers in areas of diagnostic imaging, nuclear medicine, radiation therapy, and health physics.